arnolanglade/arnolanglade.github.io/_posts/2021-02-26-data-validation.md

 }
 ```

-Then we are going to modelize an account aggregate with username and password properties.
+Then we are able to modelize the `Account` aggregate using the `Username` and `Password` value objects.

 ```php
 final class Account